ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 Time Limit Days: this is an absolute limit for how long the simulation will go on in timesteps.

-Infected: the number of the population initially infected at t=0.
+initial Exposures: the number of the population initially infected at t=0.
 Must be greater than 0.

+timeStepsPerDay: allows to set the timestep (per day) for disease progression e.g. half days ('2') or quarter days ('4').

+timeStepSpread: set probability for spreading the disease in each chosen timestep, e.g. for half days [0.4,0.6] or quarter days [0.2, 0.2, 0.4, 0.2].

 (Optional) Seed: Can be specified on the command line or fixed.